Holden Commodore (VE): Production

 VE Commodores were exported to North America from 2007 to 2009 as the Pontiac G8.
-However, the front bumper, hood and grill were modified to integrate with Pontiac's own design language.
+However, the front bumper, hood and grille were modified to integrate with Pontiac's own design language.

 At the time of its launch in Australia, Ford's BF Falcon was a direct competitor of the VE Commodore.
 In late 2005 the front-wheel drive Mitsubishi 380 was launched to indirectly compete with the Commodore, but was discontinued with the 2008 closure of the Mitsubishi Motors Australia plant in Tonsley Park, South Australia.
 In November 2006 Toyota released their Aurion model to the Australian market.

 The VE Commodore was well received in the Australian market, outselling its competitors in the large-car segment.
 Its position as Australia's outright best-selling car was challenged in 2007 and overtaken in some months in 2008 by the Toyota Corolla in the face of increasing petrol prices.
 Nevertheless, the introduction of the Sportwagon in mid-2008 contributed to the VE Commodore regaining its top sales position, accounting for over 30 per cent of total Commodore sales.
 In 2007 the VE series became the fifth Commodore model to receive the Wheels Car of the Year award.

 Beginning in September 2006, the VE range was exported to New Zealand; in the Middle East and South Africa it was re-branded as the Chevrolet Lumina.
 Sales of the Berlina began in 2007 in the Brazilian market under the Chevrolet Omega name.
 In North America, between 2008 and 2009, Pontiac also imported Commodore sedans as the G8.
 The discontinuation of the G8 followed GM's Chapter 11 bankruptcy, leading to the discontinuation of the Pontiac brand.
 The Pontiac G8 received several unique features, including a revised L76 engine with Active Fuel Management, and appearance changes to conform to Pontiac's own design language.
 In 2009, the small-scale German manufacturer Bitter, known for rebodying existing vehicles, introduced its "Vero Sport" at the Geneva Motor Show.
 It was based on the Commodore SS.

 The final VE Commodore was produced on 17 May 2013; it was an automatic SS V sedan painted in Chlorophyll green and intended for a dealer in the Northern Territory.
 Between 2006 and 2013, Holden manufactured over 520,000 units of the VE Commodore, of which 350,000 were sold in Australia.
 It was succeeded by the VF Commodore.